harikvpy/deploy-django/README.md

 * Designed to be run using Gunicorn/WSGI and as an app under NGINX.
 * Each site will be run in a dedicated automation user account sandbox.
-* A new PostgreSQL database with the same name as the project specified in command line.
+* A new PostgreSQL database with the same name as the project specified in command line that can be used by Django.
 * Python virtualenv setup with basic packages such as pip and django installed.
-* Supervisor, the python based daemon control process installed and/or configured with the necessary conf file to control the WSGI process.
+* Supervisor, the python based daemon control process installed and configured with the necessary conf file to control the WSGI process.
 * An script to autostart supervisor and control it like other Ubuntu services.